Buruburu: Infrastructure

 The plots' sizes in Buruburu vary from 6 to 10.5 meters in width, and 20 to 24 meters in length.
 This ratio of 1:3 to 1:4 falls under the guidelines and recommendations of Urbanization Primer.
 The estate consists of five phases.
 Each phase house an average of 943 dwellings that vary in scale from 2 to 4 bedrooms in each dwelling unit.

 Burburu has a wide range of infrastructure, including medical institutions, banks, educational institutions, churches, a mall and a variety of shops.
 There are three main roads: Rabai Road, Jogoo Road and Mumias South Road.
-The mobile coverage available includes Orange, Safaricom, Airtel and Ericsson.
-There are also four digital broadcast channels available: DSTV, GoTV, Zuku, and Startimes.

-Education in Buruburu
+Education

-There are many private preschools in Buruburu, as well as a large amount of public and private primary and secondary education schools.
-There are additionally several tertiary institutions including the East African school of Theology, IAT, Shepherds college, AUSI, Buruburu Institute of Fine Arts, SOS Technical Institute and unity College.
+There are many private preschools in Buruburu, as well as many of public and private primary and secondary education schools.
+There are several tertiary institutions, including the East African school of Theology, IAT, Shepherds college, AUSI, Buruburu Institute of Fine Arts, SOS Technical Institute and unity College.

-Urban and illegal sprawl in Buruburu
+Urban and illegal sprawl

 Since its completion, Buruburu has experienced massive constructions and extensions which mostly do not follow the guidelines and regulations prescribed in the site coverage and plot ratio criteria.
-Research shows that about 60% of the extensions in the estate do not conform to the construction laws of the estate while only 35% of the development works have been done with professional guidelines.
+Research shows that about 60% of the extensions in the estate do not conform to the construction laws of the estate, while only 35% of the development works have been done with professional guidelines.